gnembon/fabric-carpet/docs/scarpet/api/Overview.md

   * `'anchor'`: string of `feet` or `eyes`.
   * `'entitytype'`: string representing a type of entity
   * `'floatrange'`: pair of two numbers where one is smaller than the other
-  * `'players'`: returning a list of valid player entities.
+  * `'players'`: returning a list of valid player name string, logged in or not.
 If configured with `'single'` returns only one player or `null`.
   * `'intrange'`: same as `'floatrange'`, but requiring integers.
   * `'enchantment'`: name of an enchantment
   * `'item'`: triple of item type, count of 1, and nbt.